Review of Problems with Bristan Easyfit Kitchen Taps

 3 October 2016

 But did they address the 3rd and most serious flaw - that of the grub screws working loose over time, and the tap body exploding off the base?
-From the correspondence I have received over the last few years from various people with Easyfit taps, it seems that although Bristan have not yet eliminated the problem, they have significantly reduced the occurrence rate of their taps exploding.
-How have they done that?
-It seems that the fully circular base (without a V-shaped cutout) provides a more solid foundation to the tap body.
-Perhaps swivelling the tap spout and the physical strain of turning the tap levers now has less of a knock-on effect on the grub screws.
-The relatively small number that do still fail are perhaps caused by the gradual effects of water hammer when turning the tap levers on and off.
+From correspondence I have received over the last few years from various people with Easyfit taps, it is clear that the 2016 base redesign significantly reduced the occurrence rate of their taps exploding, but did not eliminate the problem entirely.
+It seems that the fully circular base (without a V-shaped cutout) provided a more solid foundation to the tap body.
+Perhaps swivelling the tap spout and the physical strain of turning the tap levers had less of a knock-on effect on the grub screws.
+The relatively small number that did still fail were perhaps caused by the gradual effects of water hammer when turning the tap levers on and off.

 The pictures below were emailed to me by plumber Steve Kemp who experienced this problem of an Easyfit tap exploding in October 2018.
 The tap body shows a tap code of HS0416, indicating that the tap was manufactured in April 2016.
-The base is the newer type, with the symmetrical design and no cut-out.
+The base is the 2016 type, with the symmetrical design and no cut-out.
 One of the interesting things about this example is that the grub screws had not noticeably loosened.
 Instead, the gradual hammer effect of water pressure had caused the grub screws to plough grooves through the bevels in the base.
-There is no way that Bristan can reasonably blame this failure on 'installer error' which has tended to be their favourite dodge when confronted with this problem of their 'exploding taps'.
+There is no way that Bristan could reasonably blame this failure on 'installer error' which has always been their favourite dodge when confronted with this problem of their 'exploding taps'.

 To be honest, it doesn't really surprise me that Bristan have chosen not to recall their Easyfit taps.
 I understand that they have sold several million of them since their introduction in 2014.
 A full recall would cost Bristan at least £100 per tap, so the overall cost would run into the hundreds of millions of pounds.
 As a private limited company I'm guessing that would bankrupt them.
 What really surprises me is that they are still selling them.
 If they had any sense, they would surely have come up with a new design by now, and quietly discontinued the whole Easyfit design.
 The longer they continue to sell them, the more likely it is that one day the problem will bite them in the bum!